 One of the main reasons people choose to install artificial grass in their gardens is the lack of maintenance it requires.
-Artificial turf is requires no water and doesn’t involve any of the pitfalls of natural turf such as weeds, mud, and pests.
+Artificial turf requires no water and doesn’t involve any of the pitfalls of natural turf such as weeds, mud, and pests.
 Whilst it’s true that you don’t have to tend to artificial grass once you’ve had it installed, a little TLC once in a while can really prolong its lifespan!
-Read on to find out how to maintain your artificial grass in autumn winter for a better looking, longer lasting lawn.
+Read on to find out how to maintain your artificial grass in autumn-winter for a better looking, longer lasting lawn.

 Professional installation guarantees that your artificial grass will be installed with a drainage system designed to handle most weather conditions.
 However, in rare cases of heavy downpours, this drainage system will need to be checked to ensure it hasn’t become waterlogged.
 A damaged drainage system can cause your turf to become deformed and your lawn to become unstable.

 Snow & Frost